dib-lab/dammit/doc/dev_notes.md

 `dammit/tests`

-Run `test_databases.py` yourself, locally (because databases cannot be cached on travis-ci)

-* makes sure tasks and pipeline run and produce output, they don't all check expected output. some integration output.
-* uses pytest
-* set of tests files
-* testing pydoit tasks is a pain
-* under utils, file to run tasks. give it a list of tasks, it will execute in own directory.
-* functions start with 'test', check assertions
-* fixtures are a means of setting upa consistent environment before running an individual test, e.g. be in a clean directory. tmpdir will create a randomly name temporary directory.
-* make tests for new tasks (Sometimes they will take a long time to run...)
-* `test_annotate.py` must be run locally by yourself.
-* before pushing release, do both of these
 * `make long tests` (assumes environment is already setup)
-* [travis-ci](https://travis-ci.org/dib-lab/dammit/) is building the recipe that lives in the repo
 * `make-ci-test`, not long and not huge and not requires_datbases

 ## Reviewing a PR